 Inorganic: any chemical or compound that is derived from minerals, does not contain carbon, and is not classified as organic; being or composed of materials other than hydrocarbons and their derivatives; not of plant or animal origin.

-Interlocking Shingles: Individual shingles that mechanically attach to each other to provide wind resistance.
+Interlocking Shingles: Individual shingles that mechanically attach to provide wind resistance.

 Inverted Roof Membrane Assembly (IRMA TM): a patented, proprietary variation of the “Protected Membrane Roof Assembly” in which Styrofoam ® Brand Insulation and ballast are placed over the roof membrane.
 IRMA TM and Styrofoam ® are registered trademarks of the Dow Chemical Company.